ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 - `npm run build-all-dev`: Build the library and the example in development mode and link the library to the example for consumption
 - `npm run build-all-prod`: Build the library and the example in production mode and link the library to the example for consumption

-### Installing the Scalable Pixel Streaming Frontend library from Github
+### Installing the Scalable Pixel Streaming Frontend Library from GitHub
-Please note the following installation will be done with `dev` npm scripts however, it can also be done with `prod` build scripts.
+Please note the following installation will be done with `dev` NPM scripts however, it can also be done with `prod` build scripts.

 1) Download the [Scalable Pixel Streaming Frontend source code from GitHub](https://github.com/ScalablePixelStreaming/Frontend)